svc333/overview/glossary/glossary.md

 - A criteria that associates one trigger with one action, with every firing of the trigger causing the corresponding action to be invoked with the trigger event as input.
 - A set of conditional statements that enable computer systems to identify relationships and run automated responses accordingly.
+- A set of conditional statements that are used to determine whether a build can be promoted.

 ### rule set
 {: #x2065665}